Hydrow user Mazdak Merrikh talks weight loss, kids, and meters -- lots of meters.

 For Mazdak Merrikh, a solid exercise routine had felt like a fleeting goal for years.

-“I played football in high school, loved it, and ended up playing in college,” Merrikh recalls.
-“But just after my freshman year, I got in a car accident and shattered my femur.
+“I played American football in high school, loved it, and ended up playing in University,” Merrikh recalls.
+“But just after my first year, I got in a car accident and shattered my femur.
 I was on either crutches or a cane for about a year and a half.”

-Since getting Hydrow last year, Merrikh is down more than 45 pounds and is now — according to his sons, ages seven and four — “totally buff.”
+Since getting Hydrow last year, Merrikh is down more than 20 kilograms and is now -- according to his sons, ages seven and four -- “totally buff.”
 We caught up with Merrikh to learn more about his journey, hitting a million meters, and why he’s all about that community vibe.

 “The only machine that works pretty much everything”